Jonathan Bond: International career

 Bond has made international appearances for Wales at under-17 level, and scored an 88th minute equalising goal in Wales' 2–1 Uefa Under-17 Championship qualifying match against Russia in October 2009.
 He later progressed to under-19 level, and has been called up to under-21 squads.
 In 2010, aged 17, Bond was called up to the full Wales squad for two Euro 2012 qualifying matches, although he did not play in the games.

 In spite of his caps for Wales, the FAW stated on 19 July 2013 that Bond had chosen to transfer to the English national pool and was called into the English under-21 squad in August 2013.
 He made his debut for the England under-21s on 19 November, replacing Jack Butland at half-time in a 9–0 win against San Marino.

 Career statistics

+Personal life

+Bond attended Berkhamsted School.
+His mother is an American from Seattle, which allowed him to hold an American passport.